Tag Archives: Africa

 (The next encounter was gruesome to witness and is even more horrifying now to recall.
 Poaching of elephants has fallen in recent years, but rhinoceros have been killed in fast-growing numbers of late.)

 “The second striking occurrence was an encounter with poachers.
 We came upon their camp midway through the trip.
 The tusks of elephants were soaking in the water, and meat and skins were drying everywhere: hyenas with their large ears turned inside out; impalas and elephants pieced on the ground like a pattern.
 The elephant ears alone were taller than I am.
 The feet and lower legs sat on the ground like high boots whose tops had fallen over.
 Some of the inner organs, blown full of air while soft, were hanging in translucent balls to dry, to serve as containers for the fats.
 One man was working on shaving some of the extra wood off his makora.
-The hunt had been so successful, the prizes so weighty, that the men needed more space.
+The hunt had been so successful, the prizes so weighty, that the men needed more space to transport them.

 “Our final destination was South Africa, where we embarked on a three-week whiplash of experiences, some sublime, many disturbing.
 We landed in Johannesburg, a mini-New York that felt astonishing to find on this continent.
 We visited Soweto — the part tourists are allowed into.

 “We hitchhiked to Durban, then down the coast (with a jaunt north to Oudtshoorn for an ostrich ride) to Cape Town, surely one of the world’s loveliest cities.
 There, we consumed much good wine, cheese, fresh fruits, and seafood.
 Finally, we took the famed blue train back to Johannesburg, the finest train I’ve yet to ride.
-Luxury on wheels.
+Luxury on rails.

 “I find it hard to put on paper the many conflicting feelings about our time in this lovely, complex, deeply troubling country — a topic we want to discuss with you all on our return.
 I want to share here a tiny instance of how South Africa’s mores affected us personally.
 One hot evening we happened to be dropped off, after a day of hitchhiking, next to an appealing-looking bar a ways out of the town where we’d be spending the night.
 A beer sounded like just the thing to refresh us for the final leg.
 We walked eagerly into the cool, welcoming dark.
 The response was lightning-quick: The bartender looked at Mike (he never looked at me) and said, ‘She is not allowed here.
 There’s a ladies’ bar in town.’
 Obviously, this was but a grain of salt before the vast and deadly mountain of apartheid, which affects every moment and shapes the lives of every South African.
 But I won’t forget that slap of exclusion; that presumption that I deserved neither to be looked upon nor spoken to directly.